LIMUNIMI/PerceptualEvaluation/README.rst

    - score-informed transcription (auto-alignment + velocity estimation) with instrument 3

 With this question, we want to compare various transcription systems.
-Each score can be computed with the *“Absolute Category Rating with Hidden Reference”* (ACR-HR): score - score_hr + 6
+Each score can be computed with the *Absolute Category Rating with Hidden Reference* (ACR-HR): score - scorehr + 6

 This poll wants to answer to question 4.